 Medically reviewed by Ashwathy V. Pillai, Postgraduate Degree in Dietetics & Applied Nutrition

-Sabja or Tukmaria or Sweet Basil Seeds belong to the same family as chia seeds do which is the mint family.
+Sabja or Tukmaria or Sweet Basil Seeds belong to the same family as chia seeds do, which is the mint family.
 Weight loss through sabja seeds is one of the most searched questions.

 While chia seeds are widely known for their weight loss properties including appetite control, sabja seeds are not that widely popular and here in this article, we bring to you the various utilities of sabja seeds for weight loss.

-From being rich in dietary fibers to being low in caories, weight loss through sabja seeds is indeed a good idea.
+From being rich in dietary fibers to being low in calories, weight loss through sabja seeds is indeed a good idea.